 The Ancient Giants

-It seems to be associated with the ancient fear of the race of giants, attested in various pre-historically memories of various human cultures, including the Semites, reflected in the ancient references in Jewish lore simply hinted at in the text of the Torah.
+It seems to be associated with the ancient fear of the race of giants, attested in various pre-historic memories of various human cultures, including the Semites.
+This is reflected in the ancient references in Jewish lore simply hinted at in the text of the Torah.
 The mixed offspring of the angels and humans were a dangerous abomination.
 There seem to be a few of these giant tribes still around in the story of the Hebrew invasion of Canaan, as a reference says: